hslu-ige-laes/lcm/docs/docs/modules/roomTempReduction/aims.md

 ### Energy Efficiency and Comfort
 - Harmonization of temperatures in the house
-- Reduce heating energy by lowering the temperature
+- Reduction of heating energy by lowering the temperature
-- Still guarantee comfort
+- Guarantee comfort